 The day that we officially sold our business, I left our attorney’s office and headed directly to my daughter’s elementary school.
-I was scheduled to be a parent volunteer in her classroom, and the next thing I knew, I was in a classroom of twenty second graders who didn’t know, and more importantly didn’t care, that I had just signed away my business.
+I was scheduled to be a parent volunteer in her classroom.
+The next thing I knew, I was in a classroom of 20 second graders who didn’t know, and more importantly didn’t care, that I had just signed away my business.

-It was surreal – I had half-expected some sort of fireworks display or a parade, but it was the complete opposite.
-I was left to deal with my conflicted emotions on my own, and for the duration of the school day, I directed my energy into helping seven-year-olds write and illustrate stories.
+It was surreal.
+I had half-expected some sort of fireworks display or a parade, but it was the complete opposite.
+I was left to deal with my conflicted emotions on my own.
+For the duration of the school day, I directed my energy into helping seven-year-olds write and illustrate stories.

 After 14 years in business together, Joel and I were approached by a billion-dollar, public company to sell them our managed print services company, imageOne, and stay on to operate it as a wholly-owned subsidiary.
 We would have an upfront payout, a three-year employment contract, and an additional payout over the next three years if we hit extremely realistic goals.